ssleyman/amazon-rekognition-social-media/README.md

 1. Sign in to your AWS account.
 1. Get familiar with the facial detection features of Rekognition by completing the following tutorial: https://aws.amazon.com/getting-started/tutorials/detect-analyze-compare-faces-rekognition/
 1. While in the Rekognition page of the AWS Management Console, note the additional demos provided.
-Test out demos on 'Object and scene detection' and 'Text in image' now or at a later time.
+Test out these demos, now, or at a later time.
 1. Choose the Image Moderation demo by clicking on 'Image Moderation' under 'Demos'
 1. Analyze the sample images.
 Note the Response for the swimwear image and the confidence level of over 90%.